Pheromosa Raid Guide – Best Counters, Weakness, CP & Strategy

 Move Type Pressure Level Notes

-Bug Bite Bug Medium Fast energy + chip damage
+Bug Bite Bug Medium Consistent chip damage and steady energy gain

-Poison Jab Poison High Very dangerous vs Fairy/Fighting counters
+Poison Jab Poison High Strong pressure against Fairy and Fighting counters

 Key Insight

-• Poison Jab = most threatening fast move
+• Poison Jab is the most threatening fast move in raids

-• Bug Bite is more balanced but still fast pressure
+• Bug Bite is more balanced but still applies steady pressure

 Charged Moves